strick/wp-for-everyone/README.md

   - azurem_app_service.asp "linux_fx_version"
 - terraform init  (you may need to delete the backend.tf if you don't have a storage location)
 - terraform apply -var="client_id=000000000000000000" -var="client_secret=000000000000000000" -var="subscription_id=000000000000000000" -var="tenant_id=000000000000000000"
+  - use the information you got in the service account creation step here

 That's it.
 -